A type of Power-Up

 - Not surprisingly, The Atarians has you spell A-T-A-R-I (via five saucers at the top of the playfield) to double the bonus, while E-X-T-R-A-B-A-L-L lights the extra ball target.

-- Plants vs. Zombies Pinball has S-U-N to start the Sun Frenzy, C-R-A-Z-Y gets Crazy Dave to drive his car onto the playfield, and B-R-A-I-N-Z starts the Brainz Main Missions.
+- Plants vs. Zombies Pinball has S-U-N (activates Sun Frenzy), C-R-A-Z-Y (gets Crazy Dave to drive his car onto the playfield), M-A-I-L (lights Mail Multiball lock), R-I-P (lights the center scoop for 50k), and B-R-A-I-N-Z (lights Brainz Main Missions).

 - Spelling S-T-R-I-K-E-R in World Cup Soccer lights the Striker scoop, allowing a random award to be collected.